Olwen Wade-Jones BSc (Hons), MCSP, UKCP, FPC

 You may wonder if ‘just talking’ can really resolve longstanding anxiety, stress and unhappiness.
 My experience is that it can.
 Developing personal insight and better understanding can change the way we think about ourselves, the way we experience life and the relationships we have with others.
 It can also allow us to come to terms with loss and a whole variety of other experiences.

-My approach although essentially 'psychodynamic' is informed by other ways of thinking and working including those based on cognitive behaviour therapy (CBT), mindfulness, attachment and mentalization based theory (MBT).
+My approach although essentially psychodynamic is informed by other ways of thinking and working including those based on cognitive behaviour therapy (CBT), mindfulness, attachment, mentalisation based theory (MBT) and anxiety management.

-A 'psychodynamic' approach is based on the understanding that how we feel in the present is linked not only to our own individual and unique psyche (our mind) but also, either knowingly or un-knowingly, to earlier experiences.
+A psychodynamic approach is based on the understanding that how we feel in the present is linked not only to our own individual and unique psyche (our mind) but also, either knowingly or un-knowingly, with earlier experiences.
 Some of these experiences may seem relatively unimportant and we may never have thought about how they might affect us and the pattern of our relationships with others.

 My practice is based in the centre of Tunbridge Wells, within easy travelling distance of Sevenoaks, Tonbridge and the surrounding areas of Kent and East Sussex.
 The practice offers a quiet, comfortable, confidential environment situated a short 8 -10 minute walk from Tunbridge Wells railway station and local bus routes with private off-road parking.